pairshaped/curlingio-docs/docs/club-management/leagues.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Creating and Updating a League or Competition
+## Accessing a League or Competition

 Within your admin area, click on **Leagues** or **Competitions** in the top bar.